ennucore/clippinator/README.md

 The architect can configure the linter command using the _SetCI_ tool.
 All agents can also use the _Remember_ tool to add some information to the memory.
 Memory is given to all agents.

+### Feedback

+You can press ^C to provide feedback to the main agent.
+Note that if you press it during the execution of a subagent, the subagent will be aborted.
+The only exception here is the _Architect_: you can press ^C after it uses the `DeclareArchitecture` tool to ask it to change it.

+After the architect is ran, you can also edit the project architecture manually if you choose `y` in the prompt.

+If you enter `m` or `menu`, you will also be able to edit the project architecture, objective, and other things.